Get insider access

 Yes

 The ION Pathfinder 280's manual states it can last up to 100 hours from a 10-hour charge.
-That said, it could last 68 hours from a seven-hour charge during the testing process.
-While it still takes a while to charge, its long-lasting battery life is still fantastic and is suitable for multiple long listening sessions.
-The speaker's display also dims completely once it's been left inactive for a while, leaving a blue dot on the display to indicate that its's is still on.
+It could last 68 hours from a seven-hour charge during the testing process.
+While charging still takes a while, its long-lasting battery life is very suitable for multiple long listening sessions.
+Battery life can vary depending on use and factors like volume.
+The speaker's display also dims completely once it's been left inactive for a while, leaving a blue dot on the display indicating it's still on.
 This battery-saving feature doesn't shut the speaker down on its own, so you need to remember to turn it off.

 0